Elvis10ten/notes/src/papers/2022-10-08-how-the-hidden-hand-shapes-the-market-for-software-reliability.md

-# How the Hidden Hand Shapes the Market for Software Reliability — Paper Summary
+# How the Hidden Hand Shapes the Market for Software Reliability

 Authors: Ken Birman, Coimbatore Chandersekaran, Danny Dolev, Robbert van Renesse